carol8/The-big-race/README.md

 # Marea cursa - The big race
-This racing car simulator is written in C++, using OpenGL as a graphic engine.
+This racing car simulator is written in C and C++, using OpenGL as a graphic engine.

 ---
 ## Scene controls